Catholic Church in Poland

+The Catholic Church in Poland or Poland Catholic Church, is part of the worldwide Catholic Church in communion with the Pope in Rome.
+Established in the 9th century, it has maintained an unbroken communion with the bishop of Rome.

 Monument in Poznań to Karol Wojtyła, a Pole who was Pope John Paul II from 1978 to 2005.

-Polish members of the Catholic Church, like elsewhere in the world, are under the spiritual leadership of the Pope in Rome.
-The Latin Church includes 41 dioceses.
+The Polish Latin Church includes 41 dioceses.
 There are three eparchies of the Ukrainian Greek Catholic Church in the country, with members of the Armenian Catholic Church under the Ordinariate for Eastern Catholics in Poland.
 The ordinaries of these jurisdictions comprise the Episcopal Conference of Poland.
 Combined, these comprise about 10,000 parishes and religious orders.
 There are 40.55 million registered Catholics (the data includes the number of infants baptized) in Poland.
 The primate of the Church is Wojciech Polak, Archbishop of Gniezno.

 In the early 2000s, 99% of all children born in Poland were baptized Catholic.
 In 2015, the church recorded that 97.7% of Poland's population was Catholic.
 Other statistics suggested this proportion of adherents to Catholicism could be as low as 85%.
-The rate of decline has been described as "devastating" the former social prestige and political influence that the Catholic Church in Poland once enjoyed.
+The rate of decline has been described as "devastating" to the former social prestige and political influence that the Catholic Church in Poland once enjoyed.
 On the other hand, a 2023 survey of 36 countries with large Catholic populations using data from the World Values Survey revealed that 52% of Polish Catholics claimed to attend Mass weekly, the seventh highest of the nations surveyed and the highest among European countries.
 Most Poles adhere to Latin Catholicism.
 About 71.3% of the population identified themselves as such in the 2021 census, down from 88% in 2011.